 The always-up-to-date US state privacy law comparison chart

 Is it getting harder to keep track of state privacy laws, or is it just us?
-From the ever growing list of privacy bills coming out of state legislatures, the following states have passed comprehensive data privacy laws: California, Virginia, Colorado, Utah, Connecticut, Iowa, Indiana, Montana, Tennessee, Texas, and Oregon.
+From the ever growing list of privacy bills coming out of state legislatures, the following states have passed comprehensive data privacy laws: California, Virginia, Colorado, Utah, Connecticut, Iowa, Indiana, Montana, Tennessee, Texas, Oregon, Delaware, and New Jersey.
 We’ve also included Florida in this comparison chart, but one should note that the scope is much more narrow.

 Bookmark this page for an always-up-to-date overview of US state privacy laws, and download our infographic on effective deadlines to remember.